study-ORCATech-cloud/cicd-labs/README.md

-# CI/CD Automation Labs
+# CI/CD Automation Labs Repository

-Welcome to the **CI/CD Automation Labs** repository — your hands-on guide to mastering **continuous integration** and **continuous deployment** using GitHub Actions, Jenkins, Docker, Kubernetes, and more.
+Welcome to the **CI/CD Automation Labs** — a practical, tool-focused repository designed to help you master continuous integration and deployment using **real-world DevOps workflows**.
+Whether you're working with GitHub Actions, Jenkins, ArgoCD, or Docker, this repo has you covered with **structured labs** per tool.

-This repo is designed for DevOps learners and practitioners who want to build, test, and deploy applications automatically and reliably.

 ---

-## 🚀 What You'll Learn

-By completing these labs, you'll gain practical experience in:
-- Automating builds and tests using GitHub Actions
-- Creating pipelines and build jobs in Jenkins
-- Deploying applications with Docker Compose and Kubernetes
-- Implementing GitOps using ArgoCD
-- Managing CI/CD secrets and environment configs securely
+## 🧩 What's Inside?

+Each CI/CD technology has its **own top-level folder**, containing multiple **in-depth labs**.
+Labs are self-contained, progressive, and built to reflect actual scenarios you’ll encounter in professional pipelines.

 ---